starnowski/posjsonhelper/README.md

 ### How to use query helper

-For easier explanation lets assume that we have database table with one column that stores jsonb type.
+For easier explanation let's assume that we have a database table with one column that stores jsonb type.

 ```sql
 create table item (